This Policy will explain the following:

 Other Legal Provisions

-Catholic Answers is a U.S. corporation and its sites, social media presence, and online services are designed and generally intended for a U.S. audience.
+Catholic Answers is a U.S. nonprofit corporation and its websites are designed and generally intended for a U.S. audience.
 The servers that support our digital presence and on which we store the information you provide to us electronically may be located in a country other than where you reside.
-U.S. data protection laws may provide more or less as much protection as the data protection laws in force in some other countries.
-If you are located in a country other than the United States, by using this site, social media outlet, or online service you consent to the transfer of your information to the United States and to be subject to its laws and regulations.
+U.S. data protection laws may provide more or less protection as the data protection laws in force in some other countries.
+If you are located in a country other than the United States, by using our websites you consent to the transfer of your information to the United States and to be subject to its laws and regulations.

 This Policy shall be governed under the laws of the State of California, United States of America without regard to its conflicts of law provisions.